-During the fiscal years ended December 31, 2023 and 2022, the Company engaged Crowe as its independent registered public accounting firm principally to perform the annual audit of its consolidated financial statements and the effectiveness of the Company's internal control over financial reporting, and to render other allowable services.
-The following table lists fees paid to Crowe for services rendered in fiscal years 2023 and 2022:
+During the fiscal years ended December 31, 2024 and 2023, the Company engaged Crowe as its independent registered public accounting firm principally to perform the annual audit of its consolidated financial statements and the effectiveness of the Company's internal control over financial reporting, and to render other allowable services.
+The following table lists fees paid to Crowe for services rendered in fiscal years 2024 and 2023:

-2023 2022
+2024 2023

-Audit Fees (1) \$ 793,145 \$ 624,300
+Audit Fees (1) \$ 730,665 \$ 793,145

-Audit-Related Fees (2) 15,000 53,560
+Audit-Related Fees (2) 13,674 15,000

-Tax Fees
+Tax Fees -

-All Other Fees
+All Other Fees - -

-Total Fees \$ 808,145 \$ 677,860
+Total Fees \$ 744,339 \$ 808,145

-(1) Audit Fees include fees associated with the annual audit of the Company's consolidated financial statements, included in its Annual Report on Form 10-K filed with the SEC, the audit of the effectiveness of the Company's internal control over financial reporting, reviews of the Company's quarterly reports on Form 10-Q filed with the SEC as well as the issuance of consents in filings with the SEC.
+- (1) Audit Fees include fees associated with the annual audit of the Company's consolidated financial statements, included in its Annual Report on Form 10-K filed with the SEC, the audit of the effectiveness of the Company's internal control over financial reporting, reviews of the Company's quarterly reports on Form 10-Q filed with the SEC as well as the issuance of consents in filings with the SEC. - (2) Audit-Related Fees include database license fees in fiscal year 2024 and fees and expenses associated with the filing of an S-8 Registration Statement with the Securities and Exchange Commission during the fiscal year 2023.